veeann/joanie_cupcakes/README.md

+Requirements to Run the Project:
+1. MySQL Support
+2. PHP Server

 How to Set-up Project:

 1. Make sure all files are in one folder (let us call it 'joanie' but you can name it anything).